patrbrun/patrbrun/README.md

 ### Hi there 👋

 My name is Patricia.
-I'm a Quality Engineer @Veriff
+I'm a Quality Engineer looking for new opportunities.

-- 🌱 I’m curious about everything Java, Kotlin and Android related.
+- 🌱 Interested in test automation for mobile and web.
-- 🔭 I’m interested in game design.
+- 🔭 Currently deep-diving into Python.
-- ⚡ Fun fact: I love making music and digital art as a hobby.
-I also love adventure sports.
+- ⚡ I like to make 2D digital art.

 ---